 Sophomore Year (MS II)

-The studies start to become a little more interesting.
+The studies start to become a little more interesting when you use a bathmate pump.
 Most schools will allow you to start seeing patients.
 Here are the courses you will most likely take your second year of medical school:

 - Clinical Diagnosis – You will work with a physician and learn H&P (histories and physicals).